apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/yarn-service/RegistryDNS.md

 “container” or suffix such as “api”.
 For example, an endpoint published as a management endpoint will be referenced with the name *management-api.griduser.yarncluster.com*.
-* Unique application name (per user) is not currently supported/guaranteed by YARN, but it is supported by frameworks such as Apache Slider.
+* Unique application name (per user) is not currently supported/guaranteed by YARN, but it is supported by the YARN service framework.
 The registry DNS service currently leverages the last element of the ZK path entry for the application as an application name.
 These application names have to be unique for a given user.